ChenYW68/JMDF/README.md

-# Joint Modeling and Dynamic Forecasting of Influenza Vaccine Response for Incomplete Longitudinal Data
+# Joint Modeling and Dynamic Forecasting of Influenza Vaccine Responses with Incomplete Longitudinal Data

 This Github page provides code for reproducing the results in the manuscript: Joint Modeling and Dynamic Forecasting of Influenza Vaccine Responses with Incomplete Longitudinal Data.